-As a self-employed person registered under the Construction Industry Scheme (CIS), you’ll be eligible to claim back any tax or National Insurance that you’ve overpaid throughout the year.
 You can also reclaim a wide range of business expenses against the deductions that your contractor made from your pay.

-In this article, we'll walk you through what the CIS is, who is eligible to claim for a CIS tax refund, and the steps you’ll need to take to make it happen.
+In this article, we'll walk you through what the CIS is, who is eligible to claim for a CIS deduction refund, and the steps you’ll need to take to make it happen.
 Let’s start with the basics:

 What is the Construction Industry Scheme?

-The CIS is a tax deduction scheme specific to the construction industry in the UK.
+The CIS is a deduction scheme specific to the construction industry in the UK.
 It applies to both contractors and subcontractors working within this sector.

-Under the CIS, contractors are required to deduct the following tax from a subcontractor's payments to cover their tax and National Insurance contributions (NICs):
+Under the CIS, contractors are required to deduct the following from a subcontractor's payments to cover their tax and National Insurance contributions (NICs):

 - If the subcontractor is registered for the CIS: 20% deduction